 28. Status of State Administrative Tribunal’s determination pending disposal of appeal

-(1) Where an application for leave is made under section 20 in respect of a determination of the State Administrative Tribunal, the determination shall, unless the Judge who hears the application otherwise orders, continue to have effect pending the disposal of that application and of the appeal, if leave is granted.
+(1) Where an application for leave is made under section 20 in respect of a determination of the State Administrative Tribunal, the determination shall, unless the judge who hears the application otherwise orders, continue to have effect pending the disposal of that application and of the appeal, if leave is granted.

-(2) Any Judge may at any time make an order as to the operation or otherwise of the determination and may revoke or amend an order made under subsection (1).
+(2) Any judge may at any time make an order as to the operation or otherwise of the determination and may revoke or amend an order made under subsection (1).

 (3) Subsections (1) and (2) do not apply to a consent by the State Administrative Tribunal under Division 3 of Part 5 to the sterilization of a represented person.